Unique Stable Matchings: Matching problems and their normal form

-The iterative part of Definition \ref{def:IDUAe}, given in \eqref{eq:iterative}, says that if worker $\worker{}$ and firm $\firm{}$ do not find each other mutually unattractive at some round of the iteration procedure, then neither deletes the other from their preference list during that round.
+Finally, define the {\em normal form} of matching problem $P$, $P^{*}$, as $P^{k^{*}}$ where $k^*$ is the minimum $k$ such that $P^{k+1} = P^{k}$.
+That is, the normal form $P^{*}$ is what remains when no further deletions are possible for some $k$.
+Worker preferences on the normal form are denoted $\set{\pref{\worker{}}^{*}}$ and firm preferences by $\{\pref{\firm{}}^{*}\}$. \end{definition} The iterative part of Definition \ref{def:IDUAe}, given in \eqref{eq:iterative}, says that if worker $\worker{}$ and firm $\firm{}$ do not find each other mutually unattractive at some round of the iteration procedure, then neither deletes the other from their preference list during that round.
 That is, worker $\worker{}$ carries firm $\firm{}$ forward to the next round of the procedure and vice versa.

-The IDUA procedure has parallels with the IDDS procedure that are quite striking.
+The IDUA procedure has parallels with the IDDS procedure for strategic games that are quite striking.
 Once the IDDS procedure stops (and it must), the set of surviving strategies are the only ``rational'' way to play the game.
 The following result, whose proof is in the Appendix, confirms a similar feature of the IDUA procedure.
 Precisely, it shows that while the IDUA procedure may discard information from a matching problem, no ``important'' information is discarded in the sense that the set of stable matchings for $P$ can be computed using only $P^{*}$.
 That is, preference lists are pruned in such a way that the set of stable matchings remains unchanged.\footnote{\cite{IrvingLeather:1986:SIAM} introduce an alternative deletion procedure that is discussed in detail in Section 3.2.1 of \cite{RothSotomayor:1990:}.
-While the procedure is mechanical, in that it does not have a behavioural interpretation like IDUA, using the second part of Lemma~\ref{lemma:orderIndependentE} it can be shown that this procedure also reduces a matching problem to its normal form.}
+While the procedure is purely mechanical, in that it does not have a behavioural interpretation like IDUA, using the second part of Lemma~\ref{lemma:orderIndependentE} it can be shown that this procedure also reduces a matching problem to its normal form.}

 \begin{lemma}[\cite{BalinskiRatier:1997:}] The iterated deletion of unattractive alternatives does not change the set of stable matchings.
-That is, $P$ and its associated normal form, $P^{*}$, contain exactly the same set of stable matchings. \end{lemma}
+That is, $P$ and its normal form, $P^{*}$, contain exactly the same set of stable matchings. \end{lemma}